chenglou/react-motion/README.md

 - Return: a `defaultStyle`-like `PlainStyle` configuration, e.g. `{x: 0, y: 0}`, that serves as the starting values of the animation.
 Under this light, the default provided means "a style config that has the same starting values as the destination values".

 **Note** that `willEnter` and `defaultStyles` serve different purposes. `willEnter` only triggers when a previously inexistent `TransitionStyle` inside `styles` comes into the new render.

+(No `onRest` for TransitionMotion because we haven't found a good semantics for it yet.
+Voice your support in the issues section.)

 ---